-Greisen-Zatsepin-Kuzmin cutoff.-When the energy per nucleon is greater than about 7×10^{19} eV, a new effect is expected to appear.
-This is the Greisen-Zatsepin-Kuzmin (GZK) cutoff (see Figure 1 for some recent data).
-It has been claimed that this is not observed (although the most recent results say it is).
-This claim is the main reason that there is consideration of unusual sources and new physics for the highest energy cosmic rays.
+Greisen-Zatsepin-Kuzmin cutoff.-When the energy per nucleon is greater than about $7 \times 10^{19}$ eV, a new effect is expected to appear.
+This is the Greisen-Zatsepin-Kuzmin (GZK) cutoff, and the lack of observation of it is the main reason that there is consideration of unusual sources and new physics for the highest energy cosmic rays.
 The effect is that above those energies, in the rest frame of the nucleon(s) the photons of the CMB are at a high enough energy to photoproduce pions during a scattering.
 Ask class: will this happen suddenly at a particular energy per nucleon, or will it be an effect that becomes gradually more important with increasing energy?
-The latter, because the CMB photons have an energy distribution.
+The latter, because the CMB photons have a broad energy distribution.
 This dramatically reduces the energy of the cosmic rays.
 The mean free path of this process is a few Mpc (lower at higher energies), and is expected to limit the distance of any source of UHECRs to <100 Mpc.
 Ask class: if UHECRs are produced uniformly everywhere in the universe, what should this do to the observed spectrum?
 It should create a strong cutoff, because the available volume for production is diminished above the GZK cutoff.
-Photodisintegration of heavy nuclei is expected to happen on even shorter length scales, so it is also usually argued that the highest energy CR must be protons.
-This is, however, virtually impossible to check observationally.
+Photodisintegration of heavy nuclei is expected to happen on even shorter length scales, so it was usually argued that the highest energy CR must be protons.
+However, the greatly improved statistics from Auger suggest that above $\sim \text{few} \times 10^{18} \text{ eV}$ the composition shifts from mainly protons to heavier elements (oxygen, iron, things like that).
+Thus photodisintegration, as well as the GZK effects, were expected to produce a cutoff in the spectrum.